casagou/joa/index.md

 ### Victoria, BC, Canada | March 2024 – August 2024

-- **Location Acquisition** — Led the search, negotiation, and purchase of a prime location for a new vegetarian restaurant in Victoria, BC.
+- **Pre-Launch Execution** — Led the full pre-operational development of a new vegetarian buffet restaurant, including site selection, lease negotiation, permitting, and renovations.
+Although the launch was ultimately canceled, all planning and execution phases were successfully completed.
-- **Operational Leadership** — Managed the operational setup of the restaurant, including staffing, supply chain management, setting operational standards, and ensuring regulatory compliance.
+- **Business Planning** — Developed a comprehensive business plan encompassing market analysis, brand positioning, pricing strategy, and financial projections aligned with the buffet service model.
-- **Recipe and Menu Development** — Collaborated with chefs to create and refine food recipes, ensuring alignment with health-conscious and farm-to-table principles.
+- **Operations & Regulatory Compliance** — Directed procurement, kitchen layout planning, and workflow design in line with the restaurant concept, while ensuring full adherence to local health, safety, and food service regulations, including FoodSafe certification and municipal inspections.
-- **Quality Assurance** — Established standards for food preparation, kitchen operations, and customer service to guarantee consistent, high-quality experiences for guests.
+- **Menu & Recipe** — Partnered with chefs to create, cost, and test a diverse, buffet-style farm-to-table menu (where feasible), reflecting the brand’s nutritional and seasonal values.
-- **Staff Training** — Recruited and trained staff on operational procedures, customer service, and compliance with health and safety regulations.
+- **Staffing & Training** — Recruited and onboarded both front-of-house and kitchen staff.
+Designed training programs focused on operational efficiency, food safety, and consistent customer service delivery.
-- **Supply Chain Management** — Organized and maintained relationships with suppliers, ensuring fresh, organic produce for the restaurant's menu.
+- **Supplier & Vendor Management** — Built and maintained a network of local, sustainable suppliers.
+Negotiated and renewed vendor contracts for produce, kitchen equipment, cleaning services, and buffet infrastructure.

 ## Senior Systems/ Project Engineer — Robotics & Space Operations